-- The I/O speed is configured using the OSPEEDRx[1:0] bits.
-Refer to the STM32F0xxxx RM0091 reference manual for a description of GPIO Port configuration register. - 2.
-Guaranteed by design, not tested in production. - 3.
-The maximum frequency is defined in Figure 24. - When Fm+ configuration is set, the I/O speed control is bypassed.
+The I/O speed is configured using the OSPEEDRx[1:0] bits.
+Refer to the STM32F0xxxx RM0091 reference manual for a description of GPIO Port configuration register.

+- 3. The maximum frequency is defined in Figure 23. - When Fm+ configuration is set, the I/O speed control is bypassed.
 Refer to the STM32F0xxxx reference manual RM0091 for a detailed description of Fm+ I/O configuration.

-Figure 24.
+Figure 23.
 I/O AC characteristics definition